thecatfather/DVPtask/README.md

 For Task2:

 I have used yolov4 to train a trafficcone detector.
 It detects with a high mAP score of 96-98% but does not classify cone color.
-I tried to use this model to train an newer model based on self labelled blue cones and yellow cones (basically tried transfer learning) but it gave very poor results.
+I tried to use this model to train an newer model based on self labelled blue cones and yellow cones (basically tried transfer learning) but it gave poor results.

+-results.avi, results2.avi, results3.avi correspond to the cone object detection without using trying to detect color of the cone.
+Maybe threshold of cone detection can be increased.
+-results1_1.avi and results3_1.avi correspond to (trying to) detect color of cones.